chefgs/create_selfhosted_runners/self-hosted-runner-on-ubuntu.md

 5. Select an instance type (e.g., t2.micro for testing).
 6. Configure instance details, add storage, and configure security groups as needed.
 7. Launch the instance and connect to it via SSH.

+Or

+You can use Terraform IaC code to spin-up an EC2 instance.
+Refer the [Terraform EC2 Module Guide](https://github.com/terraform-aws-modules/terraform-aws-ec2-instance) for the reference.

 ### Step 2: Set Up the Runner on Ubuntu